 Also, VC firms with tax-exempt partners legally can’t invest in S-Corps because they’re pass-through entities.

-Even if you could find American-based individual venture capitalists who legally could invest in your company, they would likely avoid your S-Corp.
+Even if you can find American-based individual venture capitalists who legally can invest in your company, they will likely avoid your S-Corp.
 Here’s why: S-Corps can only offer common stock, not preferred stock.
-And preferred stock—which pays higher dividends and puts stockholders first in line to get paid out in a liquidity event—is exactly what VCs expect when they take a significant risk on your company.
+And preferred stock, which pays higher dividends and puts stockholders first in line to get paid out in a liquidity event, is exactly what VCs expect when they take a significant risk on your company.

 Unlike a C-Corp, an S-Corp is limited to only 100 shareholders.
 Although this may sound like a lot for a startup that has yet to issue a single stock, this upper limit can be reached rather quickly, especially if a cash-strapped startup offers extra perks in the form of employee stock.
 VCs are likely to worry about a startup’s inability to grow once the 100 shareholder threshold has been reached.
 What if you’ve maxed out on shareholders and still need to raise more money to truly scale your company?

 If you’re not currently a C-Corp but want to pursue venture capital, you need to be ready to make the switch.
 The process is not simple; it will cost you time and money, and you’ll need a savvy lawyer to guide you through.
 And be forewarned: if your company is already generating revenue, there may be significant tax implications as well.

 This is where you need to step back and weigh your options.
 Just how much will it cost you, in terms of time and money, to make the switch?
 And what, exactly will the tax implications be?

 Is all of this worthwhile for a one in 10,000 chance at a significant influx of venture capital?

 Debt lenders don’t care about your business entity